nicoverbruggen/image-generator/README.md

 # Image Generator

 This package is intended to be used for quickly generating placeholder images with a specific size, color and text.
+For more complex use cases, you may want to turn to something like [stil/gd-text](https://github.com/stil/gd-text).

 ## Requirements